farissm/about-me/README.md

 ## Biodata

-Hello world, my name is Faris and i'm proud to be myself.
+Hello world, I'm Faris and I'm proud to be myself.

 ## Motivation

-To become a ...
+To help people solving their problems especially from the technology side

 ## Life Quote